 Ice pawsicles!

 You like ice lollies when it's hot, right?
 Well, when the weather is hot, you can also make some cooling ice pops for your pooch.
 You can buy them ready-made or make them yourself.
-Dr Karen Becker wrote an excellent article on how to do this, which you can view here.
+Just make sure they are made from all-natural ingredients.

 Also, fruits and vegetables make great, healthy and inexpensive treats for your dogs.
 Here are a few ideas for the occasional refreshing treat: